 Bosnian Kafa

-Drinking traditional Bosnian kafa delivers quite a jolt.
-Similar to Turkish coffee, the grounds are boiled in a small copper pot and left to settle into sludge before pouring the top liquid into a small ceramic cup.
+Drinking traditional Bosnian Kafa delivers quite a jolt.
+Similar to Turkish coffee, the grounds are boiled in a small copper pot and left to settle before pouring the top liquid into a small ceramic cup.
 The bitterness is countered with a gummy sweet called rahat lokum, similar to a Turkish delight.

 Traditional Café Sarajevo